m-housh/asyncpg-simpleorm/docs/usage.rst

     User(id=123, name=None, email=None)

-However column values can be set with the database column name (if differs from the attribute name)
+However column values can be set with the database column name (if it differs from the attribute name)

 .. code-block:: python